 Odor coding in cortical neural circuits

 Olfactory perception and behaviors critically depend on our ability to detect and discriminate odorant molecules, identify changes in the composition of odorant mixtures, and accurately track dynamic fluctuations in odor concentration.
-Using in vivo 2-photon calcium imaging and population coding analyses, we have recently shown that odor identity can accurately be decoded from ensembles of neurons in the mouse piriform cortex (Roland et al., 2017).
-We have further proposed a model that distinct perceptual features of odors, such as odor identity, intensity, or valence, are encoded in independent subnetworks of neurons in the olfactory cortex.
+Using in vivo 2-photon calcium imaging and population coding analyses, we have shown that odor identity can accurately be decoded from ensembles of neurons in the mouse piriform cortex (Roland et al., 2017).
+We have proposed a model in which distinct perceptual features of odors, such as odor identity, intensity, or valence, are encoded in independent subnetworks of neurons in the olfactory cortex.

 Olfactory learning and behavior

 Odor memories are exceptionally robust and essential for animal survival.
 The olfactory cortex has long been hypothesized to encode odor memories, yet the cellular substrates for olfactory learning and memory remained unknown.
 Using intersectional, cFos-based genetic manipulations (‘‘Fos tagging’’), we have shown that olfactory fear conditioning activates sparse and distributed ensembles of neurons in the mouse piriform cortex (Meissner-Bernard et al., 2019).
 Chemogenetic silencing of these Fos-tagged piriform ensembles selectively interferes with odor fear memory retrieval but does not compromise basic odor detection and discrimination.
-Furthermore, chemogenetic reactivation of piriform neurons that were Fos tagged during olfactory fear conditioning causes a decrease in exploratory behavior, mimicking odor-evoked fear memory recall.
+Furthermore, chemogenetic reactivation of piriform neurons that were Fos tagged during olfactory fear conditioning causes a decrease in exploratory behavior and an increase in stress hormone levels in the blood, mimicking odor-evoked fear memory recall.